hovsater/m/README.md

 ## Usage

 m uses `$HOME/.config/m/marks` to store bookmarks.
 Bookmarks can be managed by editing the marks file in your favorite editor.
+Booksmarks can be either files or directories.

 ### Structure

 The structure of `$HOME/.config/m/marks` is very similar to the structure of the hosts file, `/etc/hosts`.
 Bookmarks are defined in the format: `<name> <path>`.

 **Example**